nephio-project/porch/docs/content/en/docs/2_concepts/workspace.md

 - Example: `proposed/my-app/add-monitoring`

 **Published package revisions**: Committed to the `main` branch and tagged
-- The workspace name is preserved in the PackageRevision API resource's metadata
-- The Git branch is deleted after publication
+- The workspace name is preserved in the PackageRevision API resource's metadata and he Git branch is deleted after publication.

-This Git mapping provides:
-- Native Git workflow integration
-- Branch-based isolation
-- Standard Git operations (diff, merge, rebase) on package changes
-- Audit trail through Git history
+This Git mapping provides native Git workflow integration, branch-based isolation, standard Git operations (diff, merge, rebase) on package changes, and an audit trail through Git history.

 ## Multiple Workspaces on the Same Package